-Following publication of the second volume of So You Think You Know Gettysburg?, Sue began laying the groundwork for their next project together, researching the field hospitals that sprung up following the battle of Gettysburg.
+Following publication of the second volume of So You Think You Know Gettysburg?, Sue began laying the groundwork for their next project together, researching the field hospitals that arose following the Battle of Gettysburg.
 While she was doing that, Jim stepped outside the Civil War genre to begin a separate project that he had been hoping to do for a long time.
 That project culminated with his acclaimed book, Arlington: A Color Guide to America's Most Famous Cemetery.
 That book was released March 7, 2017 and features a history of the cemetery, a discussion of how the unknown soldiers were selected and by whom, and a collection of the heroic accounts of some 250 men and women interred there.
 It was quickly selected to be carried in the gift shops of such prestigious institutions as the cemetery itself, the National Building Museum, the Library of Congress, the National Gallery of Art, the Smithsonian Museum Shops, and the Manassas Museum Store, Late in the summer of 2018 Jim received word that his Arlington book had been awarded the Silver Medal in the Travel Book Category in ForeWord Review's Book of the Year competition.

-When that project is completed the two have no intention of sitting back and taking it easy.
-Sue plans to follow her longtime dream of writing an historical novel, the subject of which hasn't been finalized yet, although she has a number of ideas from which to choose
+With that project completed, the two have no intention of sitting back and taking it easy.
+Sue plans to follow her longtime dream of writing an historical novel, the subject of which hasn't been finalized yet, although she has a number of ideas from which to choose.

 Both have ancestors who fought in the Civil War.
 Sue had ancestors who fought for the South, while Jim had ancestors on both sides, including one who was killed at the Battle of Gaines' Mill.
 They live in Johnstown, Pennsylvania and they regularly do booksignings and lectures throughout the eastern United States.
 If you would like them to speak to your group or make an appearance at your event, please contact them to schedule.